sourcegraph/handbook/content/support/FY22Q3-OKR-Plan.md

 ### 5 Command generator
 * Workgroup: Beatrix, Jason, Stompy, Adeola, Mariam, Kelvin
+* Details: Make the [command generator](https://sourcegraph.github.io/support-tools/command-generator/beta/) customer-facing and scalable.
+The goal is to develop a tool that can be later expanded to another tool seamlessly.

 ### 6 CSE "database"
 * Workgroup: Michael, Jason, Ben, Gabe, Warren, Don